aryanp05/Meerkat-ASL/README.md

 - **Testing Mode**: Enables users to test the ASL recognition system by inputting ASL gestures and receiving predictions.
 - **Training Mode**: Trains the machine learning model using captured ASL gesture data.

+## TensorFlow
+In the Meerkat ASL project, TensorFlow was instrumental in creating and training a Convolutional Neural Network (CNN) model for recognizing American Sign Language (ASL) gestures.
+Using TensorFlow's Keras API, the model processed 42-dimensional input data representing hand landmarks extracted from ASL gesture images.
+It included convolutional layers for feature extraction, pooling layers for downsampling, and dense layers for classification.
+The model was optimized using the Adam optimizer with a learning rate decay schedule, achieving a high accuracy rate in predicting ASL gestures during evaluation.
+The trained model and label encoder were saved for future ASL recognition tasks.

 ## Getting Started

 To get started with Meerkat ASL, follow these steps: